Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 djay Pro on a laptop

-Arguably the best-looking DJ software in this list, with a slick UI and a lot of power hidden underneath the attractive, easy-to-use workflow.
-This has real-time stems mixing, along with class-leading beatgridding, video DJing, streaming services, even Shazam integration.
+Arguably the best-looking DJ software in this list, with a slick UI and a lot of power hidden underneath the attractive, easy-to-use workflow, djay Pro 5 is also truly cross-platform, working not only on Windows and Mac but iOS, Android, Vision Pro and Meta Quest.
+All but the VR versions have real-time stems mixing, along with class-leading beatgridding, video DJing, streaming services, even Shazam integration.

-There is no “standalone” version of this – it is purely a software platform, designed to use with laptops/mobile devices in the DJ booth.
-There is a small amount of djay Pro hardware out there, but djay Pro is compatible with some other DJ gear, including Pioneer DJ pro gear such as CDJs.
+This is purely a software platform, designed to use with laptops/mobile devices in the DJ booth.
+There is a small amount of djay Pro hardware out there, but djay Pro is also compatible with some other DJ gear, including Pioneer DJ pro gear such as CDJs.

 Advantages and disadvantages of djay Pro

-✅ A beautiful app, taking its cues from Apple software, but with lots of power under the hood
+✅ A beautiful app, taking its cues from Apple software for visual simplicity, but with lots of power under the hood

-Typically used by: Serious hobby DJs, Apple fans, people who DJ on mobile devices
+Typically used by: Serious hobby DJs, Apple fans, people who DJ on mobile devices, beginners

 Further learning: Algoriddim djay Pro 5 Review